mr4tt/zotbot/README.md

 - [Ginevra King](https://en.wikipedia.org/w/index.php?title=Ginevra_King&oldid=1163024520) - Ginevra King Pirie (November 30, 1898 – December 13, 1980) was an American socialite and heiress.
 As one of Chicago's "Big Four" debutantes during World War I, she inspired many characters in the novels and stories of writer F. Scott Fitzgerald; in particular, the character of Daisy Buchanan in The Great Gatsby.
 A 16-year-old King met an 18-year-old...

 # misc
+- [You Are NOT Dumb, You Just Lack the Prerequisites](https://lelouch.dev/blog/you-are-probably-not-dumb/) - I always thought I was too dumb to understand math.
+During my school years, it was evident to me that for some kids math was easy, and for others like myself: painfully difficult.

 - [Michael Orlitzky { CSC ServiceWorks laundry machine coin bypass }](https://michael.orlitzky.com/articles/csc_serviceworks_laundry_machine_coin_bypass.xhtml?ref=404media.co)

 - [Erowid](https://www.erowid.org/)